 Q7:

-Hai Lin: More cases tests?
+Hai Lin: More cases tests, like some cases that are not that extreme?
 I think it is hard to get a common conclusion from the case study, such as one year's analysis of one region.

 A7:

 Yongkang: First, there were not many extreme cases in the past.
 And the results we found before was very consistent.
 The signals in extreme events will be clearer compared to the general cases.
 Second, From the perspective of S2S prediction, we actually do need more cases to make the results more reliable.
 So, we can think what is the best way to get a common conclusion and make a proposal to design experiments and see how many groups will participate.